Graveyard Shift (album)

-Graveyard Shift is the fourth studio album by American heavy metal band Motionless in White.
+Graveyard Shift is the fourth studio album by American metalcore band Motionless in White.
 It was released on May 5, 2017, through Roadrunner Records and was produced by Drew Fulk and Chris "Motionless" Cerulli.
 It is the first release on a major label since the band's departure from Fearless Records.
 The album's track list was revealed on March 3 together with the release of the single, "Loud (Fuck It)", which debuted on Octane with an accompanying music video.
 It is the band's last album with keyboardist Josh Balz and bassist Devin "Ghost" Sola.

 The album also features a collaboration with Korn frontman Jonathan Davis on the song "Necessary Evil".
 On September 27, 2017, the music video for "Necessary Evil" starring Vered Blonstein, Ian Adema and Cervena Fox was released.
 Alternative Press named the video one of the best music videos of 2017.
 The album debuted at no. 27 on the Billboard 200 chart.